n-ramos/gitmoji-auto-release-action/README.md

-# Auto Release Action
+# Gitmoji Auto Release Action

-This GitHub Action automates the creation of releases and tags based on Gitmoji and Semantic Versioning (SemVer).
+This GitHub Action automates the creation of releases and tags based on Gitmoji and Semantic Versioning (SemVer) using shell script.

 ## Inputs